ashishg-dev/MVP-RecyclerView-Retrofit-Android/README.md

 # MVP-RecyclerView-Retrofit-Android

-Get the data from api and display in recyclerview with MVP
+Get the data from api and display in recyclerview with MVP (Kotlin)

+Output:

 ![alt text](https://raw.githubusercontent.com/username/projectname/branch/path/to/img.png)